makara-filip/dirsync/docs/Developer documentation.md

-For JSON manipulation, parsing and serializing, the [JSON for Modern C++](https://github.com/nlohmann/json) library is used, available from , used as a single local header file `json.hpp`, without the need to specially configure Cmake.
+For JSON manipulation, parsing and serializing, the [JSON for Modern C++](https://github.com/nlohmann/json) library is used as a single local header file `json.hpp`, without the need to specially configure Cmake.
 This library smoothly works with C++ standard types.